weecology/sad-comparison/chapter1.md

 ### Set up process and non process based model overlap (same form)

 There are two classes of species abundance distribution models, process based models, and non-process based models.
 Constraints in a process based model of species abundance distributions (SADs) provide a predicted form of a distribution based on the assumption that the constraints that produce the form of the distribution are biologically meaningful(relevant?).
 However, non-process based species abundance distribution models are purely statistical descriptions of the shape of the distribution, and do not infer any biological meaning to the constraints of the distribution, although post hoc biological explanations are sometimes applied to statistical descriptions.
 Process based models can share the same forms as other process based or non-process based species abundance distribution models.
 Because of the overlap between/among models, it can be difficult to identify potential mechanisms with any degree of certainty (if two models have an identical form, it is impossible to say which model is 'correct').
-The difficulty involved in distinguishing between/among models makes it challenging, if not impossible to identify a clear winner among the species abundance distribution models (citations).
+The difficulty involved in distinguishing between/among models makes it challenging, if not impossible to identify a clear winner among the species abundance distribution models [see @locey2013species; @frank2014generative for possible explanations].

 Identifying pattern generating mechanisms of the species abundance distribution is functionally impossible for several reasons.
 The three reasons why pattern generating mechanisms are not identifiable are identical distribution forms for different models, multiple mechanistic models for the same distribution, and single mechanisms that can generate multiple forms of the species abundance distribution.
 Different process-based species abundance distribution models can generate identical forms of the species abundance distribution.
 For example, the negative binomial distribution, a purely statistical model of species abundance distributions, is also the predicted result of neutral theory at the local scale [@Conolly2014commonness].
 To further confuse the issue, different biological explanations have been proposed for the same non-process based models, and the same biological explanations have been proposed for different forms of the species abundance distribution.
 For example, [@Hughes1986] suggested that a model of community dynamics could produce both the logseries or the lognormal, depending on community conditions.
 There might also be so little difference among model goodness of fits that any differerences among models might be irrelevant, making it even more unlikely that any biological mechanisms could be conclusively identified.